ali5917/g2c-website/README.md

-# g2c-website
+# Minimal Website for an Advertising Agency
-This is a website for General 2000 Communication, an advertising agency
+This is a website for General 2000 Communication, a Karachi based agency.